ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 * quickly make good enough decisions as a team
 * solve problems as a team
-* navigare conflict as a team
+* navigate conflict as a team

 Having some of these skills is of help since teams also need to decide

 * Ground rules for working together
 * Specific ways of working that all team members at least agree to.
 (Consent decision making is enough here, not consensus)

 In the Google Aristotele team research they found “Emotional Safety” (aka trust) to be the best predictor of team performance.
 Emotional safety basically means that you can show up as your full self at work.
-You can be yourself and do not have to put on a mask or protective armour because you know that nobody will try to hurt you.
+You can be yourself and do not have to put on a mask or protective armor because you know that nobody will try to hurt you.
 This is probably factors that most team building activities tries to address with various social off-work social activities.
 Maybe that even helps a little, but by using job focused specific activities, some listed below, this can be taken to a completely different level.

 ### Related exercises from part 2